Bit of my own writing, and articles about writing craft.

 We talk a lot about how to write books, about author’s craft and writers’ tips.
 This post is instead focused on the act of writing — on the recording of words.
 There are probably as many methods of writing a novel as there are authors — writing longhand with a Montblanc fountain pen in a […]

 I’ve started the year with 116 reviews for Murder In Absentia (and, I think, there were about 3-4 reviews that have been removed over the years).
-By now, the number of reviews is up to… … 110!
-This isn’t going to be a whinging post, just a reflection of what (I think) is happening, and […]
+By now, the number of reviews is up to… <drumroll> … 110!
+(EDIT: It’s now back to 116, but all the new reviews are post-launch of In Numina, after […]

 In my continual quest to improve my writing craft, I watched the recorded Brandon Sanderson’ course on Creative Writing.
 I seriously recommend it to anyone writing novels, especially SciFi / Fantasy.
 Below are my thoughts about how to make the best use of it.